 Antique Yemeni Silver Headband for Headdress

-An early piece of twentieth-century silver Yemeni jewelry.
-It was placed on the forehead like a fringe.
-This headdress ornament is called 'Asba.
-It was among women's adornment at weddings and celebrations.
-It has an almost chainmail feel with 5 rows of connected chains and domes attached on top.
-From the bottom of the ornament hang stylized hand of Fatima or khamsa dangles.
+The headband has an almost chainmail feel with 5 rows of connected chains and domes attached on top.
+From the bottom of the ornament hang several stylized hand-of-Fatima or khamsa dangles.
 The band ends with flat semi-circular finials, each decorated with five domes and roping.
 The finials are tied around the head or onto the headdress.
 This old piece can be worn as a necklace by tying both ends with a ribbon or twine.

 The head ornament tests positive for silver.
 It has some oxidation and depressions in the domes but is generally in good vintage shape.